checkly/theheadless.dev/blog/posts/basics-performance.md

 ## Why performance matters

-We must keep in mind that it is the end-user's own perception that ultimately determines what we call _user experience_.
-The time it takes for a service to become usable, as well as its general responsiveness, bear a lot of weight on this perception.
+The time it takes for a service to become usable, as well as its general responsiveness, bear a lot of weight on the user's perception of that service.
 Helpful features, great design and other prominent characteristics all become irrelevant when an online service is so slow that users navigate away.

 You can build the best web application in the world, but be mindful that each user will have a specific amount of time they are willing to invest in your service to solve their problems.
 Exceed that amount, and you risk losing them to a different, more performant solution.
 This is even truer for new users, who haven't yet been given proof of the quality of your service, and are essentially investing their time up-front, hoping for a return.